diego-conti/ratatoskr/README.md

 	 The metric should be passed on the command line as a comma-separated list of one-forms. `signature` should be a pair of integers `(p,q)`.
 The first `p` entries in the coframe are assumed to be space-like, and the last `q` time-like.

+	`metric_by_on_frame(&Parameters::metric, &Parameters::lie_algebra, &Parameters::signature).

+	 Similar, but takes a frame rather than a coframe

 - `PseudoRiemannianStructureByOrthonormalFrame`.
 This is an alternative to `StandardPseudoRiemannianStructure`.
 The directive to describe this parameter is

 	`metric_by_on_coframe(&Parameters::metric, &Parameters::lie_algebra, &Parameters::timelike_indices).

 	 The metric should be passed on the command line as a comma-separated list of one-forms. `timelike_indices` should be a vector of integers `(i_1,...,i_p)`.
 The entries i_1,...,i_p in the coframe are assumed to be time-like, and the other space-like.

+	`metric_by_on_frame(&Parameters::metric, &Parameters::lie_algebra, &Parameters::timelike_indices).

+	 Similar, but takes a frame rather than a coframe

 - `PseudoRiemannianStructureByMatrix`.
 This is the Wedge class for pseudo-Riemannian metrics defined by a matrix.
 There are two ways to initialize an object of this type in `ratatoskr`.
 One applies to diagonal matrices, specified on the command line by the comma-separated list of the coefficients, and uses the directive